TheCloudTheory/arm-estimator/README.md

 ```

 ### Parameters
-When using ARM Cost Estimator, you must use the following three required parameters:
+When using ACE, you must use the following three required parameters:
 Name|Default value|Example|Description
 ---|---|---|---
 template-file|N/A|`some_path/some_file.json`|Path to the template file (must be in JSON format)